Not to be semantically confused with : Sweet Alison, Sweet Chestnut,

 Both the leaves and the seed pods, which are edible, liberate the sweet smell of aniseed when crushed between the fingers.
 In times past children used to eat the ripe seed pods as a snack on the long walk to school, the taste sensation being that of aniseed, due to the same chemical, anethole which is synthesized in the plant.
 Anethole is also present in two or three other members of the Carrot family, Fennel being one.
 The seeds can be eaten in salads whilst they are still green.
 The leaves can be blanched, deep-fried in butter and eaten as a starter.
 Sweet Cicely is used as one of the ingredients (amongst many) in the making of Charteuse.
 The leaves were once wielded in the polishing of oak furniture, which must have made any furniture smell delicious.

 sucrose (sugar).
-Anethole is used at low concentrations as flavouring agents in foods, but possesses undesiraeble hedonistic properties which prevents its use as a sweetener in replacement for sucrose.
+Anethole is used at low concentrations as flavouring agents in foods, but possesses undesirable hedonistic properties which prevents its use as a sweetener in replacement for sucrose.
 [Likewise trans-Cinnamaldehyde is also sweet, 50 times sweeter than sucrose, but not the cis-form.
-It is not found in Sweet Cicely, but in the leaves of Cinnamon (Cinnamomum osmophloeum)].

 para-Anisaldehyde (shown), which also smells of aniseed, is found in